 In-district students desiring to pursue a certificate or degree program not available through Harper College may apply for chargeback tuition if they attend another public community college in Illinois which offers that program.
-(See section on cooperative programs.)

 Approved students will pay the in-district tuition of the college where they will be attending classes.
 The remaining tuition charges will be paid by Harper College for approved classes.